jeroenbouwman/CASCADe/README.md

 to install the package.

-In case one is using Anaconda make sure a cascade environment is created and activated before using our package In the <span style="color:#1F618D">CASCADe </span>
-main package directory an environment.yml can be found.
+In case one is installing <span style="color:#1F618D">CASCADe </span> directly from gitlab, and one is using Anaconda,  make sure a cascade environment is created and activated before using our package.
+For conveniance,  in the <span style="color:#1F618D">CASCADe </span> main package directory an environment.yml can be found.
 You can use this yml file to create or update the cascade Anaconda environment.
 If you not already had created an cascade environment execute the following command:

 ```bash